robertialenti/Canadian-Place-Name-Etymology/README.md

 ### 5. Predicting Remaining Etymologies

+I predict the etymology of the remaining place names using a pre-trained large language model from Hugging Face.
+Namely, I _____, which I fine-tune using the set of more than 2,000 place names for which I already have etymological informaiton.
+I validate ___, ensuring that the loss derived from generating predictions on a subset of the data is below ____.

+I manually validate that ____.

 ### 6. Plotting
 Finally, I plot the place names on an interacive map using Folium.
 This allows users to explore the results.

 ## Results
 Here is a static version of the map.
-As expected, I find that place names located in the country's Northern regions are disproportionately indigenous.
+As expected, I find that place names located in the country's Northern regions are disproportionately indigenous, while the prominence of place names with French origin increases dramatically when crossing from Ontario into Quebec.

 <img src="https://github.com/robertialenti/Canadian-Place-Name-Etymology/raw/main/output/etymology_map.png">